Severe thunderstorm downed trees, power lines in southern Maine

 The storm caused severe damage to utility poles and property in the southern counties, causing some roads to shut down as crews cleared them of felled trees and dangerous live wires, according to CBS affiliate WGME.

-In the York County town of Buxton, as many as 10 roads were closed Monday night, the staton reported.
+In the York County town of Buxton, as many as 10 roads were closed Monday night, the station reported.
 Nearby, in Baldwin, lightning struck the garage electrical panel of a Greenwood Acres home, setting the house’s roof ablaze.

 The heavy rains subsided overnight, clearing into sunny skies Tuesday morning, according to the National Weather Service.